 SUVs continue to grow in popularity, including the 2020 Toyota Highlander.
 The automaker claims owners can “discover more quality for family time,” with this model.
-However, owners are spending the majority of their time at the service center because of the engine, exploding sunroofs, seat belt and suspension issues.
+But owners who have experienced exploding sunroofs, malfunctioning brakes, faulty fuel gauges, and structure issues, including side mirrors that vibrate, don’t regard this as quality time.

 2020 Toyota Highlander Complaint Summary